-Part one of this article series explains a landlord’s obligations under commercial leases and the remedies available for a commercial tenant should a landlord default.
-Part two of this article will explain how and when to include offset provisions in a lease.
+Part one of this series explains a landlord’s obligations under commercial lease agreements and the remedies available for a commercial tenant should a landlord default.
+Part two of this series will explain how and when to include offset provisions in a lease.

 Equitable remedies include the following: